-Taken from college policy 3010 Course Repeat
+The following information is taken from college policy 3010 Course Repeat.

-The Financial Aid Office has different rules for students who wish to repeat a course and receive funding.
+The Financial Aid Office has other rules for students who wish to repeat a course and receive funding.